intel/luv-yocto/documentation/luv/getting-started.md

 	```

 5. Insert the USB drive (for the following example, we're using a 4GB USB stick) and confirm the block ID letter of the USB disk with the `lsblk` command.
-Here the USB shows up under `/media`, as the following example shows:
+The USB will most likely show up `/media`, or `/run`:
 	```
 	$ lsblk
   	NAME   MAJ:MIN RM   SIZE RO TYPE MOUNTPOINT